 NOTE: Tickets are included with both the New Orleans Sightseeing Pass and the New Orleans Pass, so it should be pretty easy to save money on admission.

-Located just down the street from the aquarium, this attraction is a great place for children to learn all about bugs from around the world.
+This attraction is a great place for children to learn all about bugs from around the world.

 The Insectarium includes exhibits covering monarch butterflies, ladybugs, honey bees, dung beetles, leafcutter ants, and more.

-As the name implies, there is also an Asian garden with thousands of butterflies freely fluttering around.
+As the name implies, there is also an garden with thousands of butterflies freely fluttering around.
 It shouldn’t come as a surprise that CNN once voted this the top museum for you and your kids!

 Admission is included with each major New Orleans tourist pass.